tskf/MapOfflineGPS/README.md

 * 2000 x 2000 px cropped to 250 x 250 gives 64 parts (from `0.png` to `63.png`).

 ### resources\r.xml
-This file has all images ids.
-For 64 parts it should looks like below.
+* This file has all images ids.
+For 2000 x 2000 px / 64 parts it should looks like below and you don't need to edit it.
-If map is smaller, then comment unused lines by adding `<!--` `-->` around them.
+* If map is smaller, then comment unused lines by adding `<!--` `-->` around them.
-Later using full 2000 x 2000 px map, uncomment them.
+* Later using full 2000 x 2000 px map, uncomment them.
-If device has more then 16 KB memory, you can generate more ids using `gen_res_ids.bat` and make map larger.
+* If device has more then 16 KB memory, you can generate more ids using `gen_res_ids.bat` and make map larger.

 ```
 <drawables>